Floods, road closures in Australia as storms lash some bushfire-hit regions | Malay Mail

 New South Wales fire services welcomed the rain, which they said on Twitter would help to control the 75 fires burning in the state, of which 25 are yet to be contained.
 But, they also said that some firegrounds have not seen any rain yet.

-More benign storms were forecast for Victoria, which has been hit this week already by severe storms and unhealthy smoke from the bushfires.
+More benign storms were forecast for Victoria over the weekend, which has been hit this week already by severe storms and unhealthy smoke from the bushfires.

-Fears the smoke would return today for the final round of the Australian Open qualifying matches eased after environmental officials said air quality forecast in the Melbourne area would be “moderate” rather than “very poor”.
+Skies were clear in Melbourne, however, for the final round of qualifying for the Australian Open, the year’s first Grand Slam, and Victoria’s Environmental Protection rated the air quality as “good”, after an earlier forecast of unhealthy air for the weekend.

-There were more than a dozen of fires burning in Victoria today, but an evacuation order for a fire in the mountain region was lifted.
+There were still more than a dozen fires burning in Victoria today, with firefighters battling to contain a big blaze in the state’s mountain region, fifteen times the size of Manhattan.

-New Zealand Defence Force said yesterday it was sending more reinforcements to Australia, including from Fiji, to join contingents and specialists sent also by other countries, such as Japan and the United States. — Reuters
+Victoria’s emergency service also issued an evacuation warning due to a bushfire today for French Island, the state’s largest coastal island with a small population of just above 100 people. — Reuters